-Breast milk is NOT a good source of vitamin K.

-Vitamin K is required for post translational modifications of several proteins required in the coagulation cascade.
+Breast milk is NOT a good source of vitamin K. Spsiron Carboxylation of glutamic acid (of some coagulation cascade) Vitamin K is required for post translational modifications of several proteins required in the coagulation cascade.

 It converts blood clotting factors (II, VII, IX and X) to the active state.
 They are synthesized in liver in an inactive precursor form.